raul23/vocab-augmentor/README.md

    pip install jieba langcodes language_data pandas pypinyin sacremoses spacy transformers
    ```
    <!--- TODO: pip install -r requirements.txt --->

+## API Key Management

+To utilize the advanced translation and text generation features of
+`Gemini 1.0 Pro` and `llama 3-8b`, API keys are required.
+These keys must be
+saved as environment variables or can be retrieved from Kaggle Secrets.
+Follow
+the steps below to manage your API keys:

+### Setting Up Environment Variables

+1. **Gemini 1.0 Pro API Key**
+   - Save your Gemini 1.0 Pro API key as an environment variable named `GEMINI_API_KEY`.
+   - In a Unix-based system (Linux, macOS), add the following line to your `.bashrc`
+     or `.zshrc` file:
+     ```sh
+     export GEMINI_API_KEY='your_gemini_api_key'
+     ```
+   - In Windows, set the environment variable through the Command Prompt or System
+     Properties:
+     ```cmd
+     setx GEMINI_API_KEY "your_gemini_api_key"
+     ```

+2. **Hugging Face API Key for Llama 3-8b**
+   - Save your Hugging Face API key as an environment variable named `HF_API_KEY`.
+   - In a Unix-based system, add the following line to your `.bashrc` or `.zshrc` file:
+     ```sh
+     export HF_API_KEY='your_hugging_face_api_key'
+     ```
+   - In Windows, set the environment variable through the Command Prompt or System
+     Properties:
+     ```cmd
+     setx HF_API_KEY "your_hugging_face_api_key"
+     ```

+### Using Kaggle Secrets

+If you prefer to use Kaggle Secrets to manage your API keys, the script will
+automatically attempt to retrieve the keys if they are not found in the environment
+variables.

+1. **Store API Keys in Kaggle Secrets**
+   - In your Kaggle notebook, navigate to the "Add-ons" tab, select "Secrets",
+     and add your keys:
+     - Key Name: `GEMINI_API_KEY`
+     - Key Value: `your_gemini_api_key`
+     - Key Name: `HF_API_KEY`
+     - Key Value: `your_hugging_face_api_key`

+2. **Access API Keys in the Script**
+   - The script includes logic to check for the keys in the Kaggle Secrets if
+     they are not found in the environment variables.
+No additional steps are
+     required.

+### Important Notes

+- Ensure your API keys are kept confidential and not shared publicly.
+- The script prioritizes environment variables over Kaggle Secrets.
+If both are
+  set, the environment variables will be used.
+- Using API keys allows the script to access powerful language models and
+  generate accurate translations and text examples efficiently.

+By following these steps, you can seamlessly integrate API keys into the
+Vocab-Augmentor script and leverage its full capabilities for advanced language
+learning tasks.

 ## Usage